seanmpuckett/sai/docs/Keywords.md

 	set results1 to friends #cat
 	set results2 to friends has .cat

-A negated hashtag createsa  filter that returns only records that have a _falsy_ value for the named field.
+A negated hashtag creates a filter that returns only records that have a _falsy_ value for the named field.
 Not having that field at all is also a match.

 These comprehensions are identical: